 Here’s an example: A third-grader has always done well in math, but struggles when word problems are introduced.
 The problem is the math grade, but the “crack behind the spackle” is actually reading comprehension, not math.
 The student in this example needs help with being able to make inferences and answer “wh” questions – a language issue, not a math issue.
 Increase the language skills and the math grade will improve (along with their Language Arts grade, most likely).

-If you feel your child is struggling with a particular skill, feel free to reach out to our OTs, PTs or STs for a free consultation to determine if treatment can help.
-Let us be your developmental specialist to help your child meet and move through their developmental skills and stages 😊
+If you feel your child is struggling with a particular skill, feel free to reach out to us for a free consultation to determine if treatment can help.
+Let us be your developmental specialist to help your child meet and move through their developmental skills and stages.

 Jessica Orlick, MS, CCC-SLP